Technology Policies & Guidelines

 Reporting Cyber Security Incidents

 Employees should always report any unusual or serious cyber security incident immediately to their direct supervisor.
 If there is any ambiguity about whether an incident should or should not be reported, err on the side of reporting it.
-The supervisor, in consultation with the Dean of Library and Information Technology Services, will determine if it meets the reporting standard.
-For more information, contact the Dean of Library Information Technology Services at 518-564-5180.
+The supervisor, in consultation with the director of Information Technology Services, will determine if it meets the reporting standard.
+For more information, contact the director of Information Technology Services at 518-564-2449.

 University Police is required to investigate all reports of…